Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Methodology

-The inherent implicit learning consistency bias of INRs serves as an effective regularization constraint for solving inverse problems.
-Therefore, the proposed method, UnrollINR, incorporates an INR-based neural network as the regularization term to exploit image priors within the MRI reconstruction framework.
-This INR-based regularization term establishes a mapping between MRI spatial coordinates and their corresponding image intensities via a learnable continuous mapping function.
-As shown in Figure.\ref{fig1}, the continuous mapping function $f_{\theta}$ is approximated by an MLP.
+The proposed method, UnrollINR, incorporates an INR-based neural network as the regularization term to exploit image priors within the MRI reconstruction framework.
+This INR-based regularization term establishes a mapping between MRI spatial coordinates and their corresponding image intensities through a learnable continuous mapping function.
+As shown in Fig. \ref{fig1}, the continuous mapping function $f_{\theta}$ is approximated by an MLP.
 To enhance the model's capacity for fitting high-frequency details, the input coordinates $v$ are first mapped into a higher-dimensional feature space using a learnable coordinate encoding function $\phi(\cdot)$ before being fed into the MLP.
+The process is represented as: